zalando-incubator/hexo-theme-doc/source/usage-and-configuration/sass-styles.md

    - node_modules
 ```

-Create the entry point for custom styles at `source/styles/doc.scss` and import the theme core styles:
+Create a file as the entry point for your custom styles at `source/style/doc.scss` in your project dir and import the theme core styles:

 ```scss
 @import "hexo-theme-doc/_doc.scss"